 Almost every city now-a-days has a China Town of some sort.
 For example, Las Vegas has one but it’s truly pitiful.

 China town in San Francisco is huge!
 It contains parks, hospitals, and endless restaurants.
 It would be impossible not to find a great spot for lunch in the 24 blocks it covers!
+Not only are the restaurants and shops actually good, but the prices are fair the streets are adorable.
+This is a perfect spot for an Instagram photo-opp!

 19. Japan Town

-They have Japanese Gardens, spas, karaoke bars, ramen, sushi, and so much more!
+Japan Town has Japanese Gardens, spas, karaoke bars, ramen, sushi, and so much more!
 Japan Town is significantly smaller than China Town so you can easily walk the entire area in less than an hour.

 If you are in town in April, don’t miss their annual cherry blossom festival to celebrate spring time.
 You can find the exact dates here.